 Painting untethers a mesh of past, present and future.
 Intuitive and intentional, the emotion of making is moving towards the stillness of viewing, wavering in the density and airiness of our coming and going.
 Abstraction, a siren for expansive thinking, offers generous clarity and strangeness; also, brutal, base forms of beauty. – Maggie Michael

 Luis De Jesus Los Angeles is very pleased to announce Maggie Michael: Root Chords, Earth to Sky, the artist’s debut exhibition with the gallery and on the west coast.
 The exhibition will be presented in Gallery 1 from January 11 through February 22, 2025.
-An artist’s reception will be held on Saturday, January 11 from 4:00 to 7:00 pm.
+An artist reception will be held on Saturday, February 1, 2025 from 4 p.m. – 7 p.m.
+The reception will begin with an artist-led walkthrough of the exhibition, to occur from 4 – 5 p.m.

 Michael's paintings juxtapose expressive, gestural brushwork, with precise shapes and incorporate a diverse range of media including ink, latex, acrylic, oil, and spray paint in a jarring yet harmonious blend of colors.
 Found objects such as pine needles, feathers, soil, rocks, shells, insects, leaves, and branches also make frequent appearances on her canvases as she wields an arsenal of abstract techniques to craft richly textured works that stir visceral responses.